 Visiting Professor of Humanities and Middle East Studies

-Adi Ophir is a visiting professor affiliated with the Cogut Institute for the Humanities and the Middle East Studies Program.
+Adi Ophir is a visiting professor affiliated with the Cogut Institute for the Humanities and the Center for Middle East Studies.
 He is also Professor Emeritus at Tel Aviv University.
-His current research focuses on political concepts as events, performances, and discursive apparatuses, with special attention to three concepts: “concept” and “political” and “the Other.”
+His current research focuses on political concepts as events, performances, and discursive apparatuses, with special attention to three concepts: “concept,” “political,” and “the Other.”
 He studies types of Others in general, and the structure and genealogy of one type of Other in particular – the Goy, the Jew’s Other.
 Ophir also writes occasionally on violence and ideology in Israel/Palestine.
 He is the founding editor of Theory and Criticism, Israel's leading journal for critical theory, and Mafte'akh: Lexical Review for Political Thought.
-Among his recent books, The One-State Condition (Stanford University Press, 2012), co-authored with Ariella Azoulay; Divine Violence: Two Essays on God and Disaster (Hebrew, The Van Leer Institute, 2013); and Goy: Israel’s Multiple Others and the Birth of the Gentile (Oxford University Press, 2018), co-authored with Ishai Rosen-Zvi.
+His recent books include The One-State Condition (Stanford University Press, 2012), co-authored with Ariella Azoulay; Divine Violence: Two Essays on God and Disaster (Hebrew, The Van Leer Institute, 2013); and Goy: Israel’s Multiple Others and the Birth of the Gentile (Oxford University Press, 2018), co-authored with Ishai Rosen-Zvi.
 At the Cogut Institute, he directs the Political Concepts Initiative.

 Visiting Assistant Professor of the Practice of Humanities